Inheritance tax reforms for UK non-doms

-The inheritance tax (IHT) reforms are summarised below.
-Please see our other articles for more information on the changes made to the income tax and capital gains tax regime for non-doms, and for the changes made to the taxation of trusts.
+The IHT reforms are summarised below.
+Please see our other articles for more information on the changes made to the income tax and capital gains tax regime for non-UK domiciled individuals (non-doms), and for the changes made to the taxation of trusts.

-An individual who has a domicile outside the UK, is only subject to IHT in respect of their UK situs assets (and indirect interests in UK residential property).
+- An individual who had a domicile outside the UK, was only subject to IHT in respect of their UK situs assets (and indirect interests in UK residential property).

-Once a taxpayer has been UK tax resident in 15 out of the previous 20 tax years, they will be deemed domiciled for UK tax purposes and will therefore be within the scope of IHT in respect of their worldwide assets.
+Once a taxpayer had been UK tax resident in 15 out of the previous 20 tax years, they were deemed domiciled for UK tax purposes and therefore within the scope of IHT in respect of their worldwide assets.

 Residence based test

-From 6 April 2025, the test to determine whether non-UK situated assets are within the scope of IHT will be whether an individual has been resident in the UK for at least 10 out of the last 20 tax years, immediately preceding the tax year in which the chargeable event (eg death or transfer into trust) occurs.
-At this point, a ‘long-term resident’ will be liable to IHT in respect of their worldwide assets.
+From 6 April 2025, the test to determine whether non-UK situated assets are within the scope of IHT is whether an individual has been resident in the UK for at least 10 out of the last 20 tax years, immediately preceding the tax year in which the chargeable event (eg death or transfer into trust) occurs.
+At this point, a ‘long-term resident’ is liable to IHT in respect of their worldwide assets.

 For individuals below the age of 20, the test is modified such that an individual will be a long-term resident if they have been UK tax resident during at least 50% of the tax years since their birth.

-The domicile status of the individual will no longer be of any relevance, and therefore the concept of a ‘formerly domiciled resident’ (someone born in the UK with a UK domicile but who has subsequently acquired a domicile of choice elsewhere) will similarly be abolished.
+The domicile status of the individual is no longer relevant, and therefore the concept of a ‘formerly domiciled resident’ (someone born in the UK with a UK domicile but who has subsequently acquired a domicile of choice elsewhere) has similarly been abolished.

-An individual’s residence status for the purposes of establishing whether they are a long-term resident will be determined using the Statutory Residence Test.
+An individual’s residence status for the purposes of establishing whether they are a long-term resident is determined using the Statutory Residence Test.

-Where an individual is UK tax resident for a tax year under Statutory Residence Test, also resident in another jurisdiction but ‘treaty resident’ in that other jurisdiction under a Double Taxation Agreement, the individual will still be treated as UK tax resident for the purpose of determining if they are a long-term resident.
+Where an individual is UK tax resident for a tax year under the Statutory Residence Test, but also resident in another jurisdiction and ‘treaty resident’ in that other jurisdiction under a Double Taxation Agreement, the individual will still be treated as UK tax resident for the purpose of determining if they are a long-term resident.

-In a deviation from the previous Conservative Government’s announcements in March earlier this year, there are no references to ‘connecting factors’ for determining an individual’s liability to IHT, rather this new test focuses solely on residence.
+In a deviation from the previous Conservative Government’s announcements in March 2024, there are no references to ‘connecting factors’ for determining an individual’s liability to IHT, rather this new test focuses solely on residence.

-A long-term resident will remain fully within the scope of IHT until they have been non-UK tax resident for between three and 10 consecutive tax years.
-This tail is 10 years if the individual were resident in the UK for 20 tax years or more and will be shortened if the individual was resident in the UK for between 10-19 years, as follows:
+A long-term resident remains fully within the scope of IHT until they have been non-UK tax resident for between three and 10 consecutive tax years.
+This tail is 10 years if the individual was resident in the UK for 20 tax years or more and is shortened if the individual was resident in the UK for between 10-19 years, as follows:

 - The tail is three tax years where the period of UK residence is between 10-13 years, or